canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2023_CANlab_atlas_CIFTI/README.txt

-script_2013_wagerlab_combined_atlas_cifti.m will produce subcortical volumetric structures
+script_2023_wagerlab_combined_atlas_prep.sh should be run before matlab or other bash scripts

+script_2023_wagerlab_combined_atlas_cifti.m will produce subcortical volumetric structures and a nifti atlas to accompany the subsequently generated CIFTI atlas.
+The parcel labels and order of the nifti atlas will match the cifti atlas, unlike canlab2018.
+Some canlab2018 regions will be missing though due to the way subcortical structures are segmented in grayordinate space.

 script_2013_wagerlab_combined_atlas_cifti.sh will produce the cifti dlabel file using Diedrichsen's version of the Glasser atlas.
+It also outputs a config file needed for using the canlab2023 volumetric atlas in qsiprep

 The Diedrichsen atlas files can be obtained here: https://github.com/DiedrichsenLab/fs_LR_32